pgj/freebsd-wifibox/README.md

 files could be installed from the [`freebsd-wifibox-alpine`] repository.

-- GRUB is going to be configured according to the contents of `grub.cfg`, and then the system is booted from the virtual disk image whose contents should be stored as `disk.img`.
+- `esp.img` should hold the EFI System Partition (ESP), which is a FAT12 file system where either the Linux kernel itself (wrapped in the [EFI stub]) or some other boot loader (e.g. GRUB, Syslinux) is stored, alongside the kernel, its configuration and data files.

-- When needed, `device.map` could also be placed there to teach GRUB about the virtual disk image.
+- `root.img` is the contents of the root file system, which is made available for booting as the secondary disk drive, e.g. under `/dev/vdb`, once the kernel has been loaded.

 The `RECOVERY_METHOD` variable can be used to tell in which way Wifibox should be revived on a suspend/resume pair of events.